 Photo Credit: MLB Pressbox

-My first thought when I heard the Angels had traded Orlando Cabrera for Jon Garland was, “Maybe NOW people will figure out not to believe trade rumors.”
+My first thought when I heard the Angels had signed Torii Hunter was the same first thought I had when the Angels traded Orlando Cabrera for Jon Garland.
+“Maybe NOW people will figure out not to believe trade rumors.”

 This article is copyright © 2007 Stephen C. Smith DBA FutureAngels.com.
 It may not be reprinted elsewhere without the prior expressed written permission of the author.
 To obtain permission, e-mail Stephen at firstname.lastname@example.org.